 - Vermont Public Power Supply Authority

-We asked Burlington Electric Department (servicing Burlington, VT) how their rebate program works, and how it came to be, so that we can help spread their message to other utility companies across the country and increase access to electric bicycles.
+According to VBike, Green Mountain Power (Vermont’s largest utility company) has processed nearly 600 e-bike rebates this year — triple from last year.
+Even with snow cover nearly two-thirds of the year, it’s clear Vermonters see the advantages of getting around by electric bicycle.
+We asked Burlington Electric Department (servicing Burlington, VT) how its rebate program works, and how it came to be, so that we can help spread their message to other utility companies across the U.S. and increase access to electric bicycles.

 Here’s What We Learned:

-- Burlington Electric Department was the first in the state to implement an electric bicycle rebate program, in partnership with nonprofits VBike and Local Motion.
+- Burlington Electric Department was the first in the state to implement an electric bicycle rebate program and did so in partnership with nonprofits VBike and Local Motion.

 - Burlington residents are eligible for a $200 rebate at the point-of-purchase at participating bike dealers in the city.

-- BED calculated the cost of the rebate by how much of the cost of fossil fuel they expect the electric bicycle to replace over the product’s lifetime.
+- BED calculated the price of the rebate by determining the cost of the fossil fuel that is expected to be replaced by the electric bicycle over the product’s lifetime.

-Halfway across the country, the city of Austin, Texas’ energy utility offers an electric bicycle rebate to their customers.
+Halfway across the country, the city of Austin, Texas’ energy utility company offers an electric bicycle rebate to its customers.

-- In 2015, the city of Austin passed a resolution to set a netzero emissions by 2050 and make “Austin Energy (AE) the leading utility for greenhouse gas reductions.”
+- In 2015, the city of Austin passed a resolution to reach the goal netzero emissions by 2050 and make “Austin Energy (AE) the leading utility for greenhouse gas reductions.”

-- AE took the initiative to start their E-Ride rebate program to make electric, netzero emissions transportation more accessible to Austinites.
+- AE took the initiative and started its E-Ride rebate program to make electric, netzero emissions transportation more accessible to Austinites.

 - In partnership with local dealers, AE customers are eligible for:

-- up to a $300 rebate for individual electric bicycles, scooters, mopeds and motorcycles
+- up to a $300 rebate for individual electric bicycles, scooters, mopeds and motorcycles, and

 - AE customers have to submit a rebate form online to the company after purchasing the electric bicycle to receive their rebate.